santhoshtr/hand/README.md

 Building the application
 ------------------------

 After checking out the source code.
 Run `npm install` to install all dependencies and building tools.
 Then run `npm run build`.
 You will see a dist folder created and production ready js library in it.
-Run `index.html` to see this in action.
+Access `index.html` to see this in action.